apache/doris/docs/en/docs/sql-manual/sql-reference/Show-Statements/SHOW-PROCESSLIST.md

 illustrate:

 - CurrentConnected: Indicates whether the connection is currently connected
 - Id: It is the unique identifier of this thread.
 When we find that there is a problem with this thread, we can use the kill command to add this Id value to kill this thread.
-Earlier we said that the information displayed by show processlist comes from the information_schema.processlist table, so this Id is the primary key of this table.
 - User: refers to the user who started this thread.
 - Host: Records the IP and port number of the client sending the request.
 Through this information, when troubleshooting the problem, we can locate which client and which process sent the request.
 - LoginTime: Timestamp when the connection is make.